All posts

 Schema-aware (Seedfast)Auto — reads FK graphNone — reads live schema each runYes — synthetic from scratchLow

 For a deeper comparison of synthetic data vs fixtures and pg_dump, see Synthetic Test Data.
+For the full landscape of tooling categories — DIY scripts, web generators, enterprise anonymization, and schema-aware generators — see Data Seeding Tools.

 INSERT INTO teams (id, name) VALUES (1, 'Engineering');